Parishioners stop gunman in deadly California church attack

 Chen, 72, a longtime member of the Irvine Taiwanese Presbyterian Church, which worships at Geneva Presbyterian Church in Laguna Woods, peeked around the corner and saw others screaming, running and ducking under tables.

 Officials said the shooting ended after the gunman killed one man and wounded five older people before worshippers hog-tied his legs with an electrical cord until deputies arrived.
-Four of the five people wounded suffered critical gunshot injuries.
+Four of the five people wounded suffered critical gunshot injuries; their conditions were not immediately available Monday morning.

-While a motive for the shooting was not immediately disclosed, investigators don’t believe the gunman lives in the community.
-David Chou, 68, of Las Vegas has been booked on investigation of one count of murder and five counts of attempted murder, the Orange County Sheriff’s Department tweeted.
+David Chou, 68, of Las Vegas has been booked on one count of murder and five counts of attempted murder, the Orange County Sheriff’s Department tweeted.
 Jail records show Chou is being held on $1 million bail.
 It’s not immediately known whether he has a lawyer who can speak on his behalf.

+The church was cordoned off Monday with yellow police tape and several bouquets of flowers were left outside the church grounds.

-Chen, who called 911 from the church's parking lot, said he was in such a state of shock that he was unable to tell the operator his location.
+But on Sunday afternoon, Chen said he was in such a state of shock that he was unable to tell the operator his location when he called 911 from the church’s parking lot.

 “I had to ask someone else for the address,” he said.

-Chen said a group of about 40 congregants had gathered in the fellowship hall for a luncheon after a morning service to welcome their former Pastor Billy Chang, who had served the church for 20 years and was a beloved and respected community member.
+Chen said a group of about 40 congregants had gathered in the fellowship hall for a luncheon after a morning service to welcome their former Pastor Billy Chang, a beloved and respected community member who had served the church for 20 years.
 Chang moved back to Taiwan two years ago.
 This was his first time back stateside, Chen said.

 “Everyone had just finished lunch,” he said.
 “They were taking photos with Pastor Chang.
 I had just finished my lunch and went into the kitchen."